dagda1/cuttingedge/packages/react-fetcher/README.md

 ### Multi Queries

-I wrote this package because I could not find anything that did multi-queries and had abort functionality.
+I wrote this package because I could not find anything that did multi-queries and had first class abort functionality.

 There are a couple of ways of executing multi queries.